Why I got involved in politics

 My priorities

-Local Housing Policy: I will be actively seeking answers from the local council as to why there is a shortage of housing stock against not only predicted but actual population growth and especially when there is so much local authority land that is unused.
-In addition, with new climate targets, being announced what help and support is present for new builds so that they too will meet efficiency ratings into the future, as the mistakes of the past should not be replicated.
+On Local Housing/Building Lifecycle: I will be actively seeking answers from the Local Council as to why there is a shortage of Housing stock against not only predicted but actual population growth when there is so much local authority land that is and remains unused.

-Local Education Policy: Did you know that Ireland currently occupies the mid twenty’s on pupil teacher ratios for primary level within the EU, it being the most important time to introduce learning through self-achievement and self-confidence, two areas where so many of our youngest and most vulnerable young children are let down.
+Local Education: Did you know that Ireland currently occupies the mid twenty’s on Pupil Teacher ratios for Primary level within the EU [CSO] , it being the most important time to introduce learning through self-achievement and self-confidence, two areas where so many of our youngest and most vulnerable young Children and Adults are let down.

 My background

-I lived in Killeshin, Co Laois for a number of years and then moved to Portlaoise.
 I completed my leaving cert in the late 1990’s in Ballyfin College, Co Laois.
-I took up an Electrical apprenticeship with a Qualification as Electrician in the early 2000’s.
-I ran my own electrical contracting business for a number of years before returning to third level in 2009.
-Having completed a B.Eng Degree I have mainly worked in the HV (High Voltage) substation environments.
-In my current role as an Electrical Engineer, I work in the renewables space mainly within the wind generation portfolio.
-I am an active TEEU union member and promotor of workers’ rights and entitlements.
-I contribute and enjoy input into my local residents committee making the living experience more enjoyable and affordable for all.
-I currently reside in Portlaoise with my wife Yvonne and family with the intention to relocate to the south west of the county.
+I took up an Electrical Apprenticeship with a Qualification as Electrician in the early 2000’s.
+I ran my own Electrical Contracting Business for a number of years before returning to third level in 2009.
+Having completed a B.Eng Degree as an Electrical and Electronic Engineer I currently work in the renewable generation sector.